PonchHKT/Findy/README.md

+# Findy

-#Findy is a simple web page made with HTML/CSS with some cool animations !
+Findy is a simple web page made with HTML/CSS with some cool animations !

 Introduction: